stanisauceg/Ford_BikeShare/README.md

 Analyze usage patterns in the Ford GoBike bikeshare program in SF Bay.

-R Markdown notebook is forthcoming, stay tuned!
+R Markdown notebook is in progress, stay tuned!
+Currently covers most of the Load & Prep section.

 Order of operations for R scripts:
 1. Load & Prep